|Written by health professionals: Doctor, M.D., CphT, and others - but easy to read.|

 MUM and JACOB

-Just before Jacob was born, my mum's dementia became too advanced for me to look after her and Carolyn and the four kids.
+Just before Jacob was born, my mum's dementia became too advanced for me to look after her.

 Mum's sudden starting of incontinence was the final crunching blow.

-She was a great support for Carolyn and the kids and I - she would read to them, play with them, buy them ice creams ... our children got scared of her for a while, dementia is a pretty scary thing at times, but now they understand it better their fears have gone and I remind them to see her for the person she was and all the good things she did for them.
+She was a great support - she would read to them, play with them, buy them ice creams ... our children got scared of her for a while, dementia is a pretty scary thing at times, but now they understand it better their fears have gone and I remind them to see her for the person she was and all the good things she did for them.

 It's hard seeing her essentially unable to move, but she can recognise me and, in her own way, she responds.